Kommunicate-io/Kommunicate-Web-SDK/docs/docs/cordova-installation.md

 This plugin uses native UI screens and can be used for cordova, ionic and phonegap projects.

-You can add the plugin using the below command:
+Add the plugin using the below command:

 ```
 cordova plugin add kommunicate-cordova-plugin